 All publications submitted to the NanoNet JOURNAL are peer-reviewed by at least two other participants of the school.
 Every participant of the NanoNet research school should act at least twice as referee.
 The editorial board of the NanoNet JOURNAL (composed of 4 PIs of the research school) is responsible for final decisions on the submitted manuscripts.
 A successful PhD candidate is expected to have at least one publication in the NanoNet JOURNAL, and use these as seed for submission to international scientific journals.

 There is no deadline for submission of manuscripts.
 More details on the submission process are given in the internal area.

 Writing a proposal

 Each PhD candidate is expected to write either a research proposal (about one page) for a postdoctoral position in either academia or industry, or alternatively elaborate a business plan, in order to be funded immediately after conclusion of the PhD project.
 The proposal should be based on the results of the PhD thesis but also demonstrate the capability of the doctoral candidate to envision follow-up research beyond the scope of his/her own PhD project.
 The proposal will be evaluated by the TAC, and is to be written following the committee’s meeting at the end of the 2nd year.
 The deadline for submission is 6 months thereafter.
 The approved (by the TAC) proposal should be sent by the scientific or doctoral supervisor to the coordinator.

 Courses offered by the Graduate Academy of TU Dresden

-The complete list of courses offered by the TU Dresden Graduate Academy for PhD students and PostDocs in the winter term 2017/18 is available as PDF (9.8MB).
+The complete list of courses offered by the TU Dresden Graduate Academy for PhD students and PostDocs is available on the GA web site.
+Please, check for your eligibility.